pigulla/lewd/README.md

 #### What does it *not* do?
 lewd is not meant to validate your data semantically, so non-local validations that require cross-referencing other parts of the input data are not supported.
 For instance, validations like "the value of property x must be larger than the value of property y" are beyond the scope of lewd.

-Also, we only validate primitive types, arrays and plain objects.
-If you feed lewd anything else (for example date objects, regular expressions, or Objects with a non-empty prototype) it will probably behave unexpectedly or just break (although we do try to throw error messages that are actually helpful).
+Also, only primitive types, arrays and plain objects are validated.
+If you feed lewd anything else (for example date objects, regular expressions, or Objects with a non-empty prototype) it will probably behave unexpectedly or just break (although lewd tries its best to provide error messages that are actually helpful).

-##### Examples
+#### What does it look like?

 Let's assume you want to make sure an object contains the properties `x` (which must be a number) and `y` (which must be an array of strings).
 With lewd you can simply write:
 ```javascript